Smith & Williamson: Locations

 Smith & Williamson had twelve offices in the United Kingdom and Ireland: Bristol, Birmingham, Cheltenham, Guildford, Salisbury and Southampton, England; Belfast and Dublin (City and Sandyford), Ireland; Jersey; and Glasgow, Scotland, with the headquarter office in London, England.
 In Belfast the firm operated under the name Cunningham Coates.

+International network

+Smith & Williamson's international network was originally called S&W International.
+In 1998, Smith & Williamson became a member of Nexia International following Neville Russell's merger with Mazars and departure from Nexia International, leaving it without a UK firm.
+On becoming a member of Nexia, Smith & Williamson revoked their membership of S&W International.

+In 2007, Nexia merged with SC International, the international network of Saffery Champness, to become the ninth largest provider of audit and accounting services.

+In July 2022, CLA Evelyn Partners ceased to be a member of Nexia International and became a member of CLA Global.

 Panama Papers

 The company's activities came under scrutiny in 2016, when it was revealed that its employees had managed the Smith & Williamson Blairmore Global Equity Fund since 1997.
 This fund was founded by David Cameron's (prime minister of the UK from 2010 to 2016) late father Ian.
 Earlier in the year, HM Revenue & Customs won a court case against Smith & Williamson, over the treatment of "goodwill payments" made by the firm to a portfolio manager and some team members.